kidninja23/FeelBetter2020/README.md

 This application is for demonstartion purposes only.

 The application demonstrates:
-- Successful implemntatinon of many SwiftUi workflows and design structures
+- Successful implemntatinon of many SwiftUI workflows and design structures
 - Extensin of the CareKit objects to conform to additional protocols useful for a SwiftUI implementation
 - Creation of a medical resource guidebook of common childhood resources
 - Implementation of visual menu structures to organize medical information